-As the DAC inside a laptop is not likely to be engineered for High Fidelity sound, it's likely that both headphone amplication and a DAC will be required.
-If it's a work station or home audio situation, the best result from headphones will be achieved with a headphone amplifier that includes a high quality DAC.
-For portable situations using earbuds or low impendance earphones, a transportable DAC with a decent headphone output will give great results especially if the transportable device has a well-designed long-lasting power feed.
+The DAC inside a laptop is not likely to be engineered for High Fidelity sound.
+The best result from headphones will be achieved with a headphone amplifier that includes a high quality DAC.
+For portable situations using IEMs or low impedance headphones, a transportable DAC with a decent headphone output will give great results especially if the transportable device has a well-designed long-lasting power feed.

 We carry some very high-end DACs and pro-audio headphone amplifiers for serious headphone users.
 In digital only systems, as the headphone amplifier has a volume control, power amplifiers and speakers or powered speakers can be used without the need for a preamplifier.